Byomkesh07/Flask/README.md

 This will create a virtual environment named venv in your project directory.

-Step 4: Activate the Virtual Environment
+Step 4: Always Activate the Virtual Environment in your IDE On Windows:
-On Windows:

 .\myenv\Scripts\activate